RabbitSeries/Algorithms/ProblemSets/Review/DijkstraOptimization.md

 Both ways ensure optimal relaxed state to be processed only once, thus `assert( distances[u] == distance );` will always succeed.

 - **Visited Array**: Visited array to keep track of relaxed nodes.
-This make sure the Dijkstra min distance node is only process once.
+This makes sure the Dijkstra min distance node to be processed only once.
-- **Distance Filter**: Some nodes is pushed in queue before they are completely relaxed, this fake relaxed state must be excluded as the above **Visited Array** mechanism.
-Under circumstances producing a fake relaxed state, this fake state is processed after its real relaxed state due to priority queue heap sorting.
+- **Distance Filter**: Some nodes are pushed in queue before they are completely relaxed, this fake relaxed state must be excluded as the above **Visited Array** mechanism.
+Under circumstances producing a fake relaxed state, thoes fake states are processed after their real relaxed state due to priority queue heap sorting.
 See this diagram:
 ![Fake Relax State](https://i-blog.csdnimg.cn/direct/036ea4154710426c90695af5695b488d.png)

 ### Statistic technique